Pratik0188/Project2SE/README.md

 **Total Estimate:** 5 days

+**Discussion of Plan:**
+In this iteration, our primary focus is on implementing the **Purchase Clothing** feature, which is critical for establishing the e-commerce backbone of our platform.
+By integrating this functionality, we aim to provide users with a seamless shopping experience, allowing them to easily purchase items they discover within the community.
+This development is designed to meet growing user expectations for transactional capabilities and supports the overall business strategy of the platform.

 **Discussion of Changes:**
-The focus on the "Purchase Clothing" user story is crucial for enabling the core business model of the platform.
-This decision supports transactional capabilities while fitting neatly within our available capacity.
+The selection of the **Purchase Clothing** user story aligns with our commitment to enhancing user engagement through core shopping functionalities.
+This feature not only addresses a significant user demand but also reinforces the platform's purpose as a social shopping environment.
+Given our current capacity, focusing on this essential feature allows us to deliver impactful functionality while ensuring a quality implementation.

+**Effect:**
-**Effect:** Implementing this feature likely drives user activity and sales, fulfilling a critical component of our business model.
+Implementing the **Purchase Clothing** feature is expected to significantly drive user activity and sales on the platform.
+By enabling users to make purchases directly, we enhance the overall user experience and fulfill a vital component of our business model.
+This strategic move is likely to increase user retention, engagement, and ultimately contribute to revenue generation.

 ---

 ## Iteration 9: Enhancing User Engagement
+**Duration:** 2 weeks (14 calendar days)
+**Working Days:** 10
+**Developers:** 1
+**Velocity:** 0.6
+**Total Capacity:** 10 days × 1 developer × 0.6 velocity = 6 days
 **Change Event:** We shifted priorities based on user feedback to focus on enhancing interaction.

-**Developers:** 1

 **Selected User Stories for Iteration 9:**